sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter2.md

 WHERE name LIKE 'DataC_mp';
 ```

-You can also use the `NOT LIKE' operator to find records that *don't* match the pattern you specify.
+You can also use the `NOT LIKE` operator to find records that *don't* match the pattern you specify.

 Got it?
 Let's practice!